BuildOnViction/gitbook/faq/products/tomoissuer.md

 ---
 description: >-
-  TomoIssuer provides a friendly user interface and back-end mechanism to issue TRC20 & TRC21 tokens in only a few steps.
+  VicIssuer provides a friendly user interface and back-end mechanism to issue TRC20 & TRC21 tokens in only a few steps.
 ---

-# TomoIssuer
+# VicIssuer

-Below are the most important features of [TomoIssuer](https://issuer.Viction.com/) that have made it a revolutionary tool:
+Below are the most important features of [VicIssuer](https://issuer.Viction.com/) that have made it a revolutionary tool:

 * **User-Friendly Interface:** Issue a TRC20 or TRC21 token in only a few steps.
 * **No Coding Experience Required:** No prerequisite knowledge about smart contract programming is needed.
-* **Token Customization Options:** Customize the token supply, token name, and minimum transaction fee through TomoIssuer’s dashboard.
+* **Token Customization Options:** Customize the token supply, token name, and minimum transaction fee through VicIssuer’s dashboard.

 **‌Know Your Token Type**